MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization.md

 * `"UsingResxLocalization.Resx.AppResources"` is the resource identifier for our RESX resources.
 It is comprised of our default namespace, the folder where the resource files are located and the default RESX filename.
 * The `ResourceManager` class is created using `IntrospectionExtensions.GetTypeInfo(typeof(TranslateExtension)).Assembly)` to determine the current assembly to load resources from, and cached in the static `ResMgr` field.
 It's created as a `Lazy` type so that its creation is deferred until it's first used in the `ProvideValue` method.
 * `ci` uses the dependency service to get the user's chosen language from the native operating system.
 * `GetString` is the method that retrieves the actual translated string from the resources files.
-On Windows Phone 8.1 and the Universal Windows Platform, `ci` will be null because the `ILocalize` interface isn't implemented on those platforms.
+On the Universal Windows Platform, `ci` will be null because the `ILocalize` interface isn't implemented on those platforms.
 This is equivalent to calling the `GetString` method with only the first parameter.
 Instead, the resources framework will automatically recognize the locale and will retrieve the translated string from the appropriate RESX file.
 * Error handling has been included to help debug missing resources by throwing an exception (in `DEBUG` mode only).

 The following XAML snippet shows how to use the markup extension.
 There are two steps to make it work: